seanlynch/srl-nodes/README.md

 ![Screenshot of SrlEval](screenshots/SrlEval.png)

 Evaluate arbitrary Python code as a function.
+Do not use on a system accessible by untrusted users.
 Code is evaluated as:

 ```
 def func({parameters}):